tbicr/django-pg-zero-downtime-migrations/README.md

 In this diagram we can extract several metrics:

-1. operation time - time what you spend for schema change, so there is issue for long running operation on many rows tables like `CREATE INDEX` or `ALTER TABLE ADD COLUMN SET DEFAULT`, so you need use safer equivalents instead.
+1. operation time - time spent changing schema, in the case of long running operations on many rows tables like `CREATE INDEX` or `ALTER TABLE ADD COLUMN SET DEFAULT`, so you need a safe equivalent.
-2. waiting time - your migration will wait until all transactions will be completed, so there is issue for long running operations/transactions like analytic, so you need avoid it or disable on migration time.
+2. waiting time - your migration will wait until all transactions complete, so there is issue for long running operations/transactions like analytic, so you need avoid it or disable during migration.
-3. queries per second + execution time and connections pool - if you too many queries to table and this queries take long time then this queries can just take all available connections to database until wait for release lock, so look like you need different optimizations there: run migrations when load minimal, decrease queries count and execution time, split you data.
+3. queries per second + execution time and connections pool - if executing many queries, especially long running ones, they can consume all available database connections until the lock is released, so you need different optimizations there: run migrations when least busy, decrease query count and execution time, split data.
-4. too many operations in one transaction - you have issues in all previous points for one operation so if you have many operations in one transaction then you have more chances to get this issues, so you need avoid many operations in one transactions (or even don't run it in transactions at all but you should be more careful when some operation will fail).
+4. too many operations in one transaction - you have issues in all previous points for one operation so if you have many operations in one transaction then you have more likelihood to get this issue, so you need avoid too many simultaneous operations in a single transaction (or even not run it in a transaction at all but being careful when an operation fails).

 ### Dealing with timeouts